Empirical Prompt Engineering for Construct Identification with Large Language Models: Case Study Experiments and Data

 \section{Case Study Experiments and Data}

 LLMs tend to be reliable text classifiers for low-inference concepts like sentiment or discrete emotions (\cite{rathje2024gpt}).
-However, high-inference concepts that have a complex, field-specific meaning – what \cite{ziems2024} refer to as expert taxonomies, terms which are either uncommon, or do not match the meaning the in the pre-training corpora – pose a more difficult challenge.
-Here, we design our experiments to capture a spectrum of scenarios from low complexity to high complexity, both with and without, expert taxonomies.
+However, high-inference concepts that have a complex, field-specific meaning – what \cite{ziems_can_2024} refer to as expert taxonomies – pose a more difficult challenge.
+Here, we design our experiments to capture a spectrum of scenarios from low complexity to high complexity, both with and without expert taxonomies.